emorisse/cf-external-reporting/README.md

 =====================

-Cloud Forms by Red Hat (http://www.redhat.com/products/cloud-computing/) has extensive reporting and predicitive analysis built into the product.
+Cloud Forms by Red Hat (http://www.redhat.com/products/cloud-computing/) has extensive reporting and predictive analysis built into the product.
 But what if you already have a reporting engine?
 Or want to do analysis not already built into the system?
 This project was created as an example of using Cloud Forms with external reporting tools (our example uses R).
-Take special care that you can miss context to the data, as there is a lot of state built into the product, and for guaranteed correctness, use the builtin "integrate" functionality.
+Take special care that you can miss context to the data, as there is a lot of state built into the product, and for guaranteed correctness, use the built-in "integrate" functionality.

 Both the data collection and the analyses are fast for what they are, but aren't particularly quick.
 Be patient: calculating the CPU confidence